Analyzing Xponential Fitness (XPOF) and Its Competitors

 Analyst Ratings

-This is a breakdown of recent recommendations for Xponential Fitness and its competitors, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Xponential Fitness and its rivals, as reported by MarketBeat.

 |Sell Ratings